SGI-2023/INSR-hybrid/README.md

 ```

 To detach from the container, you can find do: https://www.howtogeek.com/devops/how-to-detach-from-a-docker-container-without-stopping-it/

 To re-enter the container
 ```
 docker attach docker_id
 ```
 docker_id is the number after root@ on your command line when you created the container.

+Feel free to do whatever crazy things inside the container.
+No problem!
+But do not do anything crazy outside.
+However, you will need to **do version control (i.e., git pull/commit/push) outside the docker**.

 ## Experiments